rishabh152611/test_app/README.md

-# 🚀 FLODO AI: The High-Agency Task Architect
+# 🚀 FLODO AI Assignment: The High-Agency Task Architect
 ### *Track B: The Mobile Specialist Edition*

 Welcome to **Flodo AI**, a task management experience designed for those who demand precision, persistence, and a refined aesthetic.
 This isn't just a To-Do list; it's a productivity engine built with a "zero-data-loss" philosophy and a sleek, emerald-on-onyx visual language.